Bob Vander Plaats: Political activism

-Vander Plaats served as the Iowa state chair of Republican Presidential candidate and former Arkansas Governor Mike Huckabee's 2008 failed presidential campaign.
-On many occasions, Huckabee called Vander Plaats the "next Governor of Iowa," suggesting that Vander Plaats would run for Governor again in 2010.
+Vander Plaats served as the Iowa state chair of Republican presidential candidate and former Arkansas governor Mike Huckabee's 2008 failed presidential campaign.
+On many occasions, Huckabee called Vander Plaats the "next Governor of Iowa," suggesting that Vander Plaats would run for governor again in 2010.

 In 2010, Vander Plaats successfully led the campaign against the retention of three members of the Iowa Supreme Court who had voted to overturn Iowa's Defense of Marriage Act in Varnum v.
 Brien.

-In November 2010, Vander Platts became president and chief executive officer of an umbrella group called The Family Leader, a group that includes the Iowa Family Policy Center, Marriage Matters, and a political action committee.
+In November 2010, Vander Plaats became president and chief executive officer of an umbrella group called The Family Leader, a group that includes the Iowa Family Policy Center, Marriage Matters, and a political action committee.
 Through the new group, the socially conservative organizations planned to play a more influential role in the 2012 Iowa caucus campaigns than in 2007 and 2008, including offering an endorsement for the first time.

 In December 2011, Vander Plaats endorsed Rick Santorum for president.
 ABC News reported that Vander Plaats had solicited up to a million dollars from Santorum and other candidates in exchange for his endorsement, that he and Santorum had discussed the subject of money when negotiating the endorsement, and that he had tried to get Michele Bachmann of Minnesota to drop out of the race.
 The Family Leader denied the report.
 Santorum won the 2012 Iowa Republican presidential caucuses.

 In 2015, Vander Plaats endorsed Ted Cruz for President, saying Cruz was the "most consistent and principled conservative who has the ability to not only win Iowa but I believe to win the (Republican) nomination."
 Cruz won the 2016 Iowa Republican presidential caucuses.

 In 2018, he published an opinion piece in The New York Times titled "Cruelty at the Border Is Not Justice" in which he characterized the Trump administration family separation policy as "unconscionable" and "inexcusable."

+A July 2023 article by The Wall Street Journal revealed that Vander Plaats "wants someone other than Trump" as the Republican nominee for the 2024 presidential election.
+On November 21, 2023, Vander Plaats announced his endorsement of Florida governor Ron DeSantis.
+DeSantis lost the 2024 Iowa Republican presidential caucuses.

+The Family Leader's IRS 990 form filed in 2020 revealed he was paid $190,000 as head of his organization.
+The next highest-paid employee earned less than half of that amount.